fightingBald/TradeBot/README.md

 Shared domain and interfaces live in `core/`, with concrete implementations in `adapters/`.

+## Technology Choices
+- Alpaca-py for trading REST and `trade_updates` WebSocket.
+- FastAPI as the control plane (state queries + command orchestration).
+- Streamlit + Altair for a read-only desktop UI.
+- SQLite + SQLAlchemy + Alembic for local state (portable and migration-friendly).
+- Redis for command queueing between FastAPI and Engine.
+- Pydantic settings for configuration via `.env`.

 ## Current Scope (Local Desktop MVP)
 - Alpaca integration only (paper/live).
 - Position distribution and PnL visualization in the GUI.